A Constant Threat: The Impact of Cyber Hacks [Infographic]

 • The target: Public and private research centers and prestigious colleges such as Harvard, Princeton, Stanford, Johns Hopkins and NASA.

-Organizations today employ teams of IT and cyber security professionals to help them safeguard their systems.
+Organizations today employ teams of IT and cyber security professionals to help them safeguard their systems and the sensitive information they contain.
 But even the smallest efforts can make a difference.
-Here are some basic tips to help prevent cyber attacks in your organization:
+Here are some basic tips to help prevent cyber hacking in your organization:

 • Create a security plan